-Bursaries: Students paying full tuition fees with an annual household income under£25,000 are entitled to the Liverpool Bursary of £3,000 in the first year and £2,000 for subsequent years.
-There are a number of scholarships available at £2,000 a year for sporty students.
-About 30 larger scholarships are set out, with students on the lowest income threshold being considered first.
+Bursaries: Students paying full tuition fees with an annual household income under £25,000 are entitled to the Liverpool Bursary of £2,000 for each year of study.
+There are a number of scholarships available of up to £3,000 a year for sporty students also.
+See here for more details.

 The fun stuff

 Nightlife: Liverpool groans with pubs, clubs and café-bars.
 There are a multitude of cinemas and theatres.
 The university campus alone has ten bars, two theatres and several concert venues, including Mountford Hall with its 1,500 capacity.